Greenvale, Queensland: History

 Gugu Badhun (also known as Koko-Badun and Kokopatun) is an Australian Aboriginal language of North Queensland.
 The language region includes areas within the local government area of Charters Towers Region, particularly the localities of Greenvale and the Valley of Lagoons, and in the Upper Burdekin River area and in Abergowrie.

 The town was named by the Queensland Place Names Board on 16 December 1972.
 The town takes its name from a pastoral run operated by John Langton in 1860s.

 Greenvale Project No 2 State School opened on 22 May 1972 and closed on 18 October 1974.
 This is most likely to have been a school serving a construction camp.

 Greenvale Project No 1 State School opened 18 February 1974.
 It closed on 29 March 1974.

 Greenvale State School opened on 18 September 1972.

 Greenvale Post Office opened on 1 November 1973.

 Some of the longest trains in Australia were pulled along the railway line.
 The railway line tracks were removed in mid-2000; however the bridges, cuttings, blue metal and easement remain.
 Occasionally people walk from Yabulu to Greenvale along it, as a form of fundraising.

 Despite the fact that the mine itself has since concluded operations, more mining operations around the area have since commenced and homes are all fully occupied with workers supporting the regional mining and exploration.

 When the nickel mine was in operation, its population was estimated to be 650 people.

+In June 2023 at least three buildings in Greenvale were damaged by the sonic boom from a Royal Australian Air Force jet fight that flew at supersonic speeds over the town.
+It was reported in 2025 that other buildings had been damaged and the RAAF had not provided compensation.